English Español

 BRIEF SUMMARY

-The purpose of the trial is to evaluate the safety, determine the recommended phase 2 dose, and assess preliminary clinical activity of GEN1044 in subjects with solid tumors.
+The purpose of the trial is to evaluate the safety, determine the recommended Phase 2 dose (RP2D), and assess preliminary clinical activity of GEN1044 in patients with solid tumors.

 DETAILED DESCRIPTION

 The trial is an open-label, multi-center safety trial of GEN1044.
-The trial consists of two parts: a dose escalation part (phase 1) and an expansion part (phase 2a).
-The expansion part of the trial will be initiated once the Recommended Phase 2 Dose (RP2D) has been determined from phase 1.
+The trial consists of two parts: a dose-escalation part (Phase 1) and an expansion part (Phase 2a).
+The expansion part of the trial will be initiated once the RP2D has been determined from Phase 1.

 • Overall Status